Alejogb1/job-board/blog-data/how-can-i-resolve-a-valueerror-about-ambiguous-data-cardinality-in-a-model-fit.md

 id: "how-can-i-resolve-a-valueerror-about-ambiguous-data-cardinality-in-a-model-fit"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve seen that particular `ValueError` – the one about ambiguous data cardinality during model fitting – rear its head more times than I care to count.
 It’s often a sign of something subtle going on with how your data is being structured before it hits the model, and it's rarely as simple as just mismatched sizes at a top level.
 Instead, it usually points towards mismatches within the data’s hierarchical structure, particularly when you're dealing with datasets that have some inherent grouping or nested data structures.
 Let's break down the core problem, and then I’ll share some ways I've wrangled it in the past, including some code examples.

 At its essence, this error indicates that your model’s fitting process, usually within machine learning frameworks like scikit-learn, tensorflow or pytorch, encountered different numbers of data points across various input features, or within the samples themselves.
 In simpler terms, your model expects a consistent number of items (or elements) for each input, but it's finding inconsistencies.
 This can happen in several scenarios.
 Perhaps your training data has some missing data in a feature for only some samples, or you might be accidentally mixing different types of sequences with variable lengths without correctly padding them, or you could be dealing with a nested structure where the number of internal objects per higher-level entry varies.